 By 1808Delaware

-A new series begins today on 1808Delaware.
-From time to time, we will be sharing stories from our own archives about events, places, and people we have met during the time we have been publishing.
-We are calling this “Looking Back.”
+From time to time, we share stories from our own archives about events, places, and people we have met during the time we have been publishing.
+We call this “Looking Back.”

-We begin today with a rather enjoyable evening we spent in 2019 with a few hundred Delawareans lining South Sandusky Street.
-As it turns out, the evening began with a walk from the historic Courthouse to the and around the campus of OWU.
+Today we look back to a rather enjoyable evening we spent in 2019 with a few hundred Delawareans lining South Sandusky Street.
+As it turns out, the evening began with a walk from the historic Courthouse to and around the campus of OWU.
 When the time arrived, we found ourselves witnessing a bit of history unfolding.

 This is what we experienced that October night: